Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/README.md

 ## How to Contribute

 We welcome contributions from the community and appreciate your efforts to improve and expand the Martini Force Field Initiative website!
-This guide provides a step-by-step walkthrough of how to contribute, including setting up your environment, making your changes, and submitting them for review.
+This guide provides a step-by-step walkthrough of how to contribute to this website, including setting up your environment, making your changes, and submitting pull requests for review.

 ### 1. Setting Up Your Environment
 Before you begin contributing, you need to set up your local environment to work with [Quarto](https://quarto.org) and this repository.